 Preschool teachers play a crucial role in the development of children, especially when they double as spiritual mentors in a church setting.
 If you’re an early childhood educator looking to do right by your kids, here are just a few games that will teach positive, faith-based lessons to young minds.
+Check out our other article for a list of resources to develop a Christian curriculum.

 1. Pilgrimage to Bethlehem